ensteitz/LING-L545/07_Project/README.md

 # Final Project

-For my project, I wanted to merge text encoding and segmentation with data scraped from a social media platform.
+For my project, I wanted to merge text cleaning and segmentation with data scraped from a social media platform.

 ## Collecting the data:
-To begin, I coded "get _ comments.py" to scrape data from this url:
+To begin, I coded get\_comments.py to scrape data from this url:
  - [Link] (https://www.reddit.com/r/IsraelPalestine/comments/172w9gt/i_have_changed_my_mind_about_the_israelpalestine/?sort=new)
  - This outputs the files df\_comments.csv and comments.txt